Andrea Taylor is a social worker in Edmonton, Alberta. She works as an abortion and birth control counselor at a women's clinic.

 She is the mother of an 11-year old and she has the life experience to back up the professional stuff!
 Humor is her favorite learning tool, especially when it comes to sex.

-Whether you’re in a committed marriage or are looking for some no-strings-attached fun for a night, it’s possible to get pregnant any time a male and female have intercourse.
-That's why you have to have "the talk" first.Read More
+Whether you’re in a committed marriage or are looking for some no-strings-attached fun for a night, it’s possible to get pregnant any time sex happens.Read More

 When it comes to contraception, it might seem like women are stuck with all the decisions, but there are many things men can (and should) do.Read More